litesql/ha/README.md

 ## Proxy and Replicate Other Databases

-HA can proxy connections to PostgreSQL and MySQL databases, replicating their data to achieve high availability and enable faster queries.
+HA can proxy connections to PostgreSQL, MySQL databases or any [Debezium source connector](https://debezium.io/documentation/reference/stable/connectors/index.html) database, replicating their data to achieve high availability and enable faster queries.

 ![HA Proxy Architecture](ha_proxy.png)